Microsoft MapPoint: Versions

 New versions have not always been at the same time as the equivalent Office releases despite being numbered similarly; notably the 2002 release was excluded from the Office XP suites due to a lack of equivalent programmability, and 2006 was released well before Office 2007.
-The program's icon and toolbars were not updated until the 2009 release to stay consistent with modern software applications.

-Version 2009 sporting an overhauled interface and claimed better Office integration was released in late 2008.
-The core map rendering engine remained the same and the GIS data was not updated as recently as one might expect of a product released in 2008, leaving out subdivisions, roads and other features that were completed in 2007 and which are shown on online mapping systems.
-Just like its consumer counterpart, Streets & Trips, the 2009 version of MapPoint removed many pushpins, flags and extra icons present in earlier versions.

-Old versions 2004 and 2006 both included 336 pushpin symbols.
-The 2009 version replaced these symbols with a new set of 46 pushpins.
+Version 2009 released in late 2008, sporting an overhauled interface and better Office integration.
+The core map rendering engine remained the same as previous releases, and the GIS data was not updated as recently as one might expect of a product released in 2008, leaving out subdivisions, roads and other features that were completed in 2007 and which were shown on online mapping systems.
+MapPoint 2004 and 2006 both included 336 pushpin symbols; the 2009 version replaced these symbols with a new set of 46 pushpins, mirroring a similar change in Streets & Trips.
 This resulted in users trying to restore the pushpins from version 2006 and earlier.
 The full range of pushpins were reintroduced in MapPoint 2010 with updated visual styling.

 The software is available for Microsoft Windows, and includes a less-featured edition entitled Pocket Streets for the Windows CE family of products, such as Pocket PC, and Windows Mobile for Smartphone and Automotive.